What are the available shingles treatments?

 PHN is beneficial-

-However, it is important that antiviral and pain medications are started early.
-Antivirals work best if started within 72 hours of the rash onset.6,7 This can be a challenge as most individuals present late to the doctor.6 However, even if started early, unfortunately antiviral treatment may not reduce the risk of developing persistent nerve pain or PHN.6 It is not uncommon for multiple pain medications to be required to manage shingles pain or PHN and not everyone achieves full pain relief.9,10
+Shingles is treatable and most patients eventually recover fully.
+However, it is important that antiviral and pain medications are started early.1,6,8 Antivirals work best if started within 72 hours of the rash onset.1,6,8 This can be a challenge as most individuals present late to the doctor.12 Even if started early, antiviral treatment might not always reduce the risk of developing persistent nerve pain or PHN.13,14 It is not uncommon for multiple pain medications to be required to manage shingles pain or PHN, and not everyone achieves adequate pain relief.6,10

 Other self-care methods to help manage shingles

-• Wear loose-fitting, natural-fibre clothing
+• Wear loose-fitting, natural-fiber clothing

-• Get plenty of rest
+• Get plenty of rest and eat well

 • Try and avoid stress as it might make the pain worse

-Although there’s no cure for shingles, there are numerous treatments and also preventative options.13
+Although there’s no cure for shingles, there are numerous treatments and also preventive options.1,6,8 Find out more about the prevention of shingles by clicking here.

-14. GSK is not responsible for third-party website content.
+16. GSK is not responsible for third-party website content.